raaziq474/plant/README.md

 ### Set for development on x86 on Windows 10

-+ Unity willll be used in conjuction with C#
++ Unity will be used in conjuction with C#

 ### Currently no code if you are looking